jtwirly/solarpanelfaultdetection/README.md

    - Train the model
    - Test it with other images
    - Export it to the web by clicking Export, then Upload.
 Feel free to test the web link and share it with your friends.
-   - Congratulations, you have created an image classification machine learning model project!
+   - Congratulations, you have created an image classification deep learning model project!
 <img width="879" alt="Screen Shot 2025-01-15 at 9 42 50 AM" src="https://github.com/user-attachments/assets/c66fa4ac-675c-4528-8ad1-7a9ebfa5d39a" />

 Optional: Follow the instructions in the repository below to: